 The legendary racehorse Phar Lap won the affection and national pride of both countries.
 Born in Timaru in 1926, he was sold to an Australian owner in 1928.
 The gangling chestnut went on to win 37 races out of 51 starts, including the 1930 Melbourne Cup and the world’s richest race, the 1932 Agua Caliente Handicap in Tijuana, Mexico.
 He died mysteriously three weeks later, and his body was divided between Australia and New Zealand – his skeleton is at Te Papa in Wellington, his massive heart is in a jar at the Australian National Museum, Canberra, and his hide is at the Museum Victoria, Melbourne.

 Horse racing has for over 150 years been a shared passion, and New Zealand punters and public follow the Melbourne Cup, Australia’s premier race.
-Games between the nations in rugby, league, cricket, netball, soccer and minor sports are always intense and sometimes ill-mannered affairs.
+Games between the nations in rugby, rugby league, cricket, netball and minor sports are always intense and sometimes ill-mannered affairs.
 The famous incident in a one-day cricket game in 1981 when an Australian bowler rolled the last ball underarm – against the spirit but not the rules of the game – became, for New Zealanders at least, a symbol of the distrust which sport can engender.
-Since the 1990s New Zealand teams have competed in Australian-based competitions in netball, soccer, rugby league and basketball, and both Australian and New Zealand teams compete with South Africa in the Super 15 rugby competition and the tri-nations.
+Since the 1990s or 2000s New Zealand teams have competed in Australian-based competitions in netball, football, rugby league and basketball, and both Australian and New Zealand teams compete with South African teams in the Super 15 rugby competition and the Rugby Championship.
 Bathurst in Australia is a focus for car-racing fans, and New Zealand drivers are prominent in the Australian V8 Supercars Championship.